fossabot/vk.py/README.md

 - Bot framework out of-the-box.
 - Fully typed, thanks to Pydantic.
 - Compatible with PyPy.
-- Have a lot of tools (in bot framework) out-of-the-box for creating largest and powerful applications:
+- Have a lot of tools (in bot framework) out-of-the-box for creating largest and powerful applications [click](./vk/bot_framework/addons):
+    * Caching
-    * caching
+    * Blueprints
-    * blueprints
+    * Cooldowns
     * FSM (WIP)

 ## Alternatives